pm4ml/cbs-core-connector-test-harness/README.md

 - Git

 # Overview
 This test harness is intended to provide a core connector testing and development framework.
-The idea of a core connector came about as a result of the need to have an integration middlewear between the Mojaloop Connector (SDK Scheme Adapter) and a Financial Service Provider (FSP) Core Banking System.
+The idea of a core connector came about as a result of the need to have an integration middlewear between the Mojaloop Connector and a Financial Service Provider (FSP) Core Banking System.

 # Getting Started